dart-lang/language/working/0107 - implicit-constructors/feature-specification.md

 declaration by specifying several errors.

-A compile-time error occurs if the on-class of a static extension does not resolve to a declaration of a class, a mixin, a mixin class, or an inline class.
+A compile-time error occurs if the on-class of a static extension does not resolve to an enum declaration or a declaration of a class, a mixin, a mixin class, or an inline class.

-A compile-time error occurs if a static extension has a generic on-class which is specified as a raw type, and the static extension contains one or more constructor declarations.
+A compile-time error occurs if a static extension has an on-clause of the form `on C` where `C` denotes a generic class and no type arguments are passed to `C` *(i.e., it is a raw type)*, and the static extension contains one or more constructor declarations.

 *In other words, if the static extension ignores the type parameters of the on-class then it can only contain `static` members.
 Note that if the on-class is non-generic then it is not a raw type, and the static extension can contain constructors.*

-A compile-time error occurs if a static extension has an on-class which is specified as a parameterized type `C<T1 ..
+A compile-time error occurs if a static extension has an on-clause of the form `on C<T1 ..
 Tk>`, and the actual type parameters passed to `C` do not satisfy the bounds declared by `C`.
 The static extension may declare one or more type parameters `X1 extends B1 ..
 Xs extends Bs`, and these type variables may occur in the types `T1 ..
 Tk`.
 During the bounds check, the bounds `B1 ..
 Bs` are assumed for the type variables `X1 ..
 Xs`.

 A compile-time error occurs if a static extension _D_ declares a constructor with the same name as a constructor in the on-class of _D_.